Updated: July 14, 2023

 Though you can ask just about anyone for help, we’ve spared you the unnecessary extra effort by spelling out federal payroll taxes below.
 If you would like to go through each step in even more detail, check out our step-by-step guide here.

-If you are a new employer (congrats on starting your new business!) then you have a flat unemployment insurance rate of 2.6% or 7% for those in the construction industry.
+If you are a new employer (congrats on starting your new business!) then you have a flat unemployment insurance rate of 2.3% or 7% for those in the construction industry.
+Maryland also provides a table of contribution rates for reference.

 In order to ensure your nickname is “World’s Best Boss” instead of “World’s Lamest Boss,” you need to be speedy in calculating each employee’s net pay so you can pass out those valuable paychecks.